pranavmahabs/bindcompare/README.rst

 sites on DNA and/or RNA, BindCompare determines and visualizes domains of co-regulatory activity at the single-nucleotide level.

-The main function, ``bindcompare``, performs comparitive binding analysis for two sets of peak-called protein-binding data (either on RNA or DNA), elucidating specific domains of co-regulation.
+The main function, ``bindcompare``, performs comparative binding analysis for two sets of peak-called protein-binding data (either on RNA or DNA), elucidating specific domains of co-regulation.
 Further, it visualizes such activity, categorizes overlapping binding domains, and prepares